Gardening Advice

 • If you have fluorescent lights, use them when there is no more sunlight to save money.

-• Plants which have stems and leaves as their edible parts usually grow quicker, while the others require more time planning.
+• Plants that have stems and leaves as their edible parts usually grow quicker, while the others require more time planning.

 • Remember to have fun and turn this into an amazing family project!